Previous Lesson 16 Next

 ich mag, du magst, er/sie/es mag, wir mögen, ihr mögt, Sie mögen, sie mögen.

 "Der Burger" is a masculine noun.
-This may confuse due to the English translation, "I am eating it now".
+This may be confusing due to the English translation, "I am eating it now".
 We must take care of the gender in German nouns.

 Demonstrative pronouns in the accusative case

-In lesson 5, we learned demonstrative pronouns in the nominative case.
-German demonstrative pronouns are the same as definite articles i.e. der, die, and das.
-However, when used as demonstrative pronouns their meanings change.
-Der, die and das represent both "that" and "this".
-In the accusative case (objective case) only the masculine demonstrative pronoun "der" changes into "den".
+In lesson 5, we covered demonstrative pronouns in the nominative case.
+In German, demonstrative pronouns are identical to definite articles, namely "der," "die," and "das."
+However, when employed as demonstrative pronouns, their meanings shift.
+"Der," "die," and "das" can indicate both "that" and "this."
+In the accusative case (objective case), only the masculine demonstrative pronoun "der" transforms into "den."

-For the English word “this”, we have learned the German word “dieser”.
-While demonstrating masculine nouns in the accusative case (objective case), "dieser" changes into "diesen".
-For feminine nouns and neuter nouns, no changes occur.
-Similarly, the plural of these pronoun "diese" also remains unchanged.
+For the English word "this," we have learned the German equivalent, "dieser."
+When demonstrating masculine nouns in the accusative case (objective case), "dieser" transforms into "diesen."
+However, for feminine and neuter nouns, there are no changes.
+Likewise, the plural form of the pronoun "diese" also remains unaltered.

 Practice of demonstrative and personal pronouns